allenchchen107/Project-3DU/README.md

 This repository is released under the MIT License unless otherwise specified.

+## DISCLAIMER

+Project 3DU is an independent research notebook.

+The ideas presented here range from:

+observations,
+engineering analogies,
+mathematical questions,
+speculative hypotheses.

+Nothing in this repository should be interpreted as an established scientific theory unless explicitly supported by experimental evidence.

+The purpose of this project is exploration, discussion, and the generation of testable ideas.

+We welcome constructive criticism.

+Changing our minds in the presence of better evidence is considered progress rather than failure.
 ---

+## Our Motto

+> **Curiosity begins the journey.**
+>
+> **Evidence guides the path.**
+>
+> **Humility keeps us moving.**
+>
+> **100% certainty remains our ultimate goal, while we celebrate every step that brings us closer.**
+>
 *"The universe has no obligation to match our intuition.*

 *Our responsibility is to keep asking better questions, remain honest about uncertainty, and follow evidence wherever it leads."*